Too Late (The Weeknd song): Music video

+The video begins with an NSFW warning due to its "explicit content" and its depiction of "graphic violence" as well as being age-restricted on YouTube based on the apps' community guidelines.
+It was named one of the best music videos of 2020 by Pitchfork.

 Commercial performance

 Following the releasing of its parent album, "Too Late" debuted at number 28 on the US Billboard Hot 100 dated April 4, 2020.
 It was the eighth-highest charting track from After Hours.